ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 At all times in the simulation, all simulants have either an SSN **or** an ITIN.
 A simulant should never have both.

-SSN/ITIN should remain constant for a given simulant for their entire lifespan.
+SSN and ITIN should remain constant for a given simulant for their entire lifespan.

 We never switch someone who has an ITIN to have an SSN.